mstocco/mariostoc.co/content/traininglog/20210509-ironman2021-16weeksout.md

 ### NOTES
 Total Time: **120 minutes** &nbsp; Swim: **2100m**

-Despite hitting 2 brief red lights, I was sub 9-minutes on the sprint to the pool this morning.
+Despite hitting 2 brief red lights, I was sub 9-minutes on the commute to the pool this morning.
+I was on my road bike
 <!---->
 Once in the water, I had a **good workout**.
-The warmup was in my familiar "continous lane" but the Thursday crowd isn't the Wednesday crowd so to avoid some lane congestion, I moved to the "fast lane" for the main set.
+The warmup was in my familiar "continous lane" but the Thursday crowd isn't the Wednesday crowd; to avoid the lane congestion, I moved to the "fast lane" for the main set.

 ![The Fast Lane](/assets/jpg/swim-20210513.jpeg)